Araf96/AngularJs/README.md

 2.1 How to add information:
 a.
-To add an element at the bottom use "$scope.students.push('informations you want to add')" statement.
+To add an element at the bottom use
+$scope.students.push('informations you want to add') statement.
 b.
-To add an element at the top use "$scope.students.unshift('informations you want to add')" statement.
+To add an element at the top use
+$scope.students.unshift('informations you want to add') statement.

 2.2 How to delete information:
 a.
 To delete an element from top use "$scope.students.shift()" statement below this "$scope.students = students;".